 Potato Chip Rock

-When you are about a quarter-mile away from the summit (the rock is before the summit) you will see Potato Chip Rock in the distance.
+When you are about a quarter of a mile away from the summit (the rock is before the summit), you will see Potato Chip Rock in the distance.

-This is the real highlight of this trek as it is a very unique rock.
-This rock requires some scrambling to get to the top of and while it looks very scary to stand on it doesn’t feel that way until you actually get to the very end.
-At that point you can hear the echo of your footsteps and that is a little weird.
-Of course it should go with out saying, this rock will one day break, so make sure you are careful if you chose to walk out on it.
+This is the real highlight of this trek, as it is a unique rock and something I had never seen before.
+This rock requires some scrambling to get to the top of, and while it looks terrifying to stand on, it doesn’t feel that way until you get up on it.
+At that point, you can hear the echo of your footsteps, and that is a little weird.
+Of course, it should go without saying, this rock will one day break, so make sure you are careful if you chose to walk out on it.

-Potato chip rock is a great hike to explore the beauty of North San Diego.
-I like to climb mountains that have something unique at the end and this one definitely does.
+Potato Chip Rock is a great hike to explore the beauty of north San Diego County.
+I like to climb mountains that have something unique at the end, and this one definitely does.
 Just be sure to take lots of water if you go in the summer time.
-Check out the rest of the photos, get directions and leave me a comment below.
+Let me know what you think below.